webpack-contrib/exports-loader/README.md

 Allow to specify multiple exports.

 > ⚠ Not possible to use `single` and `multiple` syntaxes together due to CommonJS format limitations.
+> ⚠ Not possible to use multiple `default` syntaxes due to ES module format limitations.
+> ⚠ Not possible to use multiple `single` syntaxes due to CommonJS format limitations.

 **webpack.config.js**